 The Government believes that the Pupil Premium, which contributes to our school's annual funding, is the best way to address underlying inequalities between children eligible for free school meals (FSM) and those who are not by ensuring that funding to tackle disadvantage reaches the pupils who need it most.

-It is for schools to decide how the Pupil Premium, allocated to schools per FSM pupil, is spent since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.
+It is for schools to decide how their Pupil Premium funding is spent since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.

 How funding is used

-The level of the premium in 2019 is £1320 per pupil for pupils eligible for free school meals (FSM).
+The level of the premium in 2020/21 was £1,345 per pupil for pupils eligible for free school meals.

 How funding is used

-Last year we received £244,090 in Pupil Premium.
-In order to improve outcomes for pupils at whom the Pupil Premium is targeted we
+Last year we received £166,780 in Pupil Premium.
+In order to improve outcomes for pupils at whom the Pupil Premium is targeted we spent the following:

 Extra Curriculum Opportunities: